 This field is visible for all programs, but only needs to be completed for transfer programs.
 Check the boxes indicating the supporting transfer documentation that will be attached to the CIM proposal.
 This is where the TMC, AAM, BCT, GECC, and other articulation support documents may be attached.
-The articulation officer will usually generate and attach these documents.
+The Articulation Officer will usually generate and attach these documents.
 Documentation may also be provided via the text boxes when appropriate.
+Uploaded files are limited to a single period character in the file name; if there is more than one period, then the CMS will not accept the upload.